-These events help to educate your community on the options and benefits of supporting charities through the CFC.
+- Awareness events educate your community on the options and benefits of supporting charities through the CFC.
+Invite guest speakers such as leaders at your agency or installation and representatives from CFC-supported charities.
 These events are a great way to spread the word about the campaign and build motivation to support charities through the CFC.
-Awareness events can be held at the beginning of the campaign (e.g., a kickoff event), throughout the campaign (e.g., a charity fair).
+Awareness events can be held at the beginning of the campaign (e.g., a kickoff event) or throughout the campaign (e.g., a charity fair).

-Often conducted in conjunction with an event that is already taking place at your agency (e.g., leadership calls and staff meetings, farewell parties, bazaars, training/safety days, etc.).
-Hosting a friendly CFC competitive event can boost energy around the campaign and add a fun element to an existing event.
-This year, consider planning special events in support of the CFC promotional days: Kickoff Day on Oct.
-2, Show Some Love Day on Nov.
-2, #GivingTuesday on Nov.
-28, and International Volunteer Day on Dec.
-5.
+- Special events are often held in conjunction with an event that is already taking place at your agency or installation (e.g., leadership calls and staff meetings, farewell parties, bazaars, training/safety days, etc.).
+Hosting a friendly CFC competitive event can boost energy around the campaign and add a fun element to an existing event (e.g., push up contest) and provide bragging rights to the winning office or unit.
+This year, consider planning special events in support of the Cause of the Week, CFC Spirit Week, or during the last five days of the campaign.

-Recognition events allow department or agency leaders to publicly recognize and thank campaign workers for their dedication and thank all employees for their generosity through the CFC.
+- Recognition events allow department, agency, or installation leaders to publicly recognize and thank campaign workers for their dedication and thank all employees for their generosity through the CFC.
 These are usually held toward the end of the campaign, as a finale event, or even a few weeks after the completion of the campaign.

 - Virtual Charity Fair.
 We have a Virtual Charity Fair right here on the website.
 You can share this link with all employees (especially those that a remote or telework and can't attend in-person charity fairs) via email or you can use these videos to show at events, meetings, and trainings to help get the word out about the CFC charities.